Physically-based dimensionless features for pluvial flood mapping with machine learning: Discussion

+The dimensionless features performed comparable to previous ML flood modeling efforts (e.g., \citeA{manfreda2014investigation,samela2016based}), even when the model was trained and tested in different regions (e.g., Chicago and New Jersey).
+Therefore, the use of dimensionless features in ML flood modeling has potential to improve model generalization across terrains.
+Other approaches have been proposed to address model generalization, such as including multi-scale contextual terrain information \cite{cache2024enhancing}, reduced-order feature selection \cite{hu2019rapid,pakdehi2023transferability}, transfer learning \cite{seleem2022transferability}, and the application of convolutional neural networks (CNNs) \cite{guo2022data}.
+Here, we used logistic regression to isolate and maintain focus on performance of the dimensionless features.
+However, we anticipate that multi-layer neural networks would improve model performance.

 The dimensionless indices when coupled to the ML model allow for a rapid prediction of pluvial (flash flood) extents.
-The processing of the dimensionless data takes about 2 hours for a DEM resolution of 1/9 arc-second (approximately 3-meter) and about 3 hours for a DEM resolution of 1-meter; however, this processing must only be done once.
-Once the derivative data (Fig. \ref{fig:4_process}) is created, it is combined with new hydrology (i.e., runoff hyetographs) in seconds, and new ML results (based on new hydrology) are produced in minutes.
-Thus, with this ML approach, the runoff hyetographs from the latest weather forecasts (e.g., from the HRRR model) rapidly could be transformed into maps that inform flash flood warnings--a vast improvement on the current warnings that generally are given on a regional basis without specificity.
-This lack of specificity makes it difficult to truly understand the best actions for preserving life and maintaining safety during a flash flood warning.
+The dimensionless features are largely based on static terrain data (e.g., DEM, land cover, stream network) and, therefore, only need to be processed once.
+The processing of the dimensionless data takes about 2-3 hours for DEM resolutions of 1- to 3-meters.
+Once the derivative data are created, they can be combined with runoff hyetographs in seconds and new ML results produced within minutes.
+Thus, runoff hyetographs from the latest weather forecasts (e.g., from the High-Resolution Rapid Refresh (HRRR) model, \cite{dowell2022high}) could be rapidly transformed into maps that inform flash flood warnings.
+Such rapid, high-resolution mapping would be an improvement over current flash flood warnings that generally are given on a regional basis without specificity.
+This lack of specificity makes it difficult to truly understand the best actions to preserve life and maintain safety during a flash flood warning.